1999 - July

 The Church of Body Modification was officially founded by visionary artist and pioneer, Steve Haworth.
 His vision sought to explore the profound spiritual connection between mind, body, and soul through the transformative power of body modification.
+Along with Steve, Becki Buelow helped lay the foundational elements of the CoBM and, as the first President, Beki was in charge of the organization as a whole.
+During this time, while attending the Long Beach Tattoo Convention, John Gomes became the first minister of the Church of Body Modification.

 2001 - November